hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Route 53
 	- VPC Flow Logs
 	- Custom applications
-- It's data is based on **Log Event** (It isn't datapoints and metrics):
+- It's data is based on **Log Event** (It'sn't datapoints and metrics):
 	- It's a timestanp and raw message
 	- YYYYMMDDHHMMSS	RAW-MESSAGE
 - A **Log Stream** is a group of log events with the same source:
 	- A log stream is a sequence of log events that share the same source
 	- E.g.,
 - A **Log Group** is a container for log streams:
 	- It defines groups of log streams that share the same retention, monitoring, and access control settings
 	- It controls retention, monitoring, access control and, metric filters (see below)
 	- Its name is usually prefixed, e.g., for AWS Lambda: aws/lambda/myLambdaFuncitonName/
 	- Multiple operations are available at this level:
 		- Export settings: to S3
 		- Stream settings: to AWS Lambda, to AWS Elastic Search
 		- Expiration settings (change the retention period) by default it doesn't expire
 		- Metric filter setting: Add a new one;
 - E.g.,
 	- We could have a separate log stream for the Apache access logs from 3 hosts,
 	- We could group them into a single log group called MyWebsite.com/Apache/access_log
 - It allows to analyze logs at Log Group level:
 	- by creating Filter Patterns